 The Audit Committee is comprised of three members of our Board of Directors.
-Based upon the review described above under "Corporate Governance Matters - Director Independence," our Board of Directors has determined that each member of the Audit Committee is independent as defined in the applicable listing standards of the NASDAQ Stock Market and the rules of the Commission.
-The duties and responsibilities of our Audit Committee are set forth in the Audit Committee Charter.
+Based upon the review described above under "Corporate Governance Matters-Director Independence," our Board of Directors has determined that each member of the Audit Committee is independent as defined in the applicable listing standards of the NASDAQ Stock Market and the rules of the Commission.
+The duties and responsibilities of our Audit Committee are set forth in the Audit Committee Charter, which may be found on our website at www.strattec.com.